seanslma/maki/Python/Blog/PackageManagement.md

 test locally using the new version first

 ## Only pinning package versions as a temporal solution
-if not workaround, pin it
+if no workaround, pin it
 major versions due to large changes - update the changes later need to check the latest version